Last Updated on March 27, 2022 by Jim Ferri

 You can, of course, experience this in many US cities — New York, Chicago, Boston and Minneapolis immediately come to mind — but to put some real panache on that winter getaway you’ve got to go where the temperature takes a real swan dive every January – Canada.
 And there you’ll discover some fascinating Canadian winter festivals.

-Sans skis and snowboards, most of the winter action in Canada takes place in Ottawa, Montréal, Québec City and Winnipeg.
+Sans skis and snowboards, much of the winter action in Canada takes place in Ottawa, Montréal, Québec City and Winnipeg.
 Each has an unusual festival you’ll have a hard time experiencing anywhere else.

 A Great Canadian Winter Festival: Winterlude

-During Ottawa’s three-weekend-long Winterlude Festival (January 31 to February 17, 2020), a great Canadian winter festival, you can go skating along the picturesque Rideau Canal through the city’s downtown.
+During Ottawa’s three-weekend-long Winterlude Festival (in 2022 February 4 – 21), a great Canadian winter festival, you can go skating along the picturesque Rideau Canal through the city’s downtown.
 The canal is not only the largest outdoor skating rink in the world, according to the Guinness book of records, but also a UNESCO World Heritage Site.
 The “rink” usually opens in mid-January and remains open every day/all day until the big thaw finally comes.

 A large number of people attack the Rideau during Winterlude, many starting their skate at the top of the rink in front of the Parliament buildings, and then make their way down past the Château Laurier hotel and the city’s old town.
 The old town is filled with galleries, museums and restaurants so even if you’re not a skater you can still feel as though you’re part of the action while you wander about with your credit card in hand.
 This Canadian winter festival includes such events as ice-sculpture competitions and other things you’d expect given the temperature.